4.21 from 293 votes

 One of the best parts about overnight oats is that they can be prepped in advance!
 After prepping your oats, store in an airtight container in the refrigerator for 3-5 days.
 You can make a double or triple batch and enjoy for multiple days!
 The longer you store overnight oats, the more liquid they will absorb so you may need to add an extra splash of milk before serving.

-Jar of protein overnight oats topped with berries, almonds and peanut butter.
+A serving of protein overnight oats topped with fresh berries, crushed almonds, and a drizzle of nut butter.

 If you enjoyed this recipe, please consider leaving a ⭐ star rating and let me know how it went in the 📝 comments below.